sombra721/rate_limiter/README.md

 Case 2: If the number of requests the user made exceeds the rate limitation
 ```
-http status code: 429
+http status code: 429 (Too Many Requests)
 {
   "status": "false",
-  "message": "There are too many requests in a given amount of time (5 requests in past 3000 milliseconds)"
+  "message": "There are too many requests in a given amount of time (more than 5 requests in past 3000 milliseconds)"
 }
 ```

 Case 3: If the number of requests the user made does not exceed the rate limitation
 ```
-http status code: 200
+http status code: 200 (OK)
 {
   "status": "true",
   "message": "Current time: 2023/09/08 23:31:19 UTC"